precice/openfoam-adapter/README.md

 ### How to couple a different variable?

-In case you want to couple a different variable, you need to create a new coupling data user library in the `preciceAdapter::User` namespace.
+In case you want to couple a different variable, you need to create a new coupling data user class in the `preciceAdapter::User` namespace.
-Then you need to add an option for it in the configuration reading part to add it to the `couplingDataWriters` and `couplingDataReaders` whenever requested.
+Then you need to add an option for it in the configuration part to add objects of it into the `couplingDataWriters` and `couplingDataReaders` whenever requested.

-TODO: More details will be added in the future.
+There are some `NOTE`s in the files `Adapter.H`, `Adapter.C` and `CouplingDataUser/Temperature.H` to guide you through the process.

 _Note:_ make sure to include any additional required libraries in the `LIB_LIBS` section of the `Make/options`.
 Since the adapter is a shared library,